Read This First

 Prompt 2: What real-world value do syllogisms have?

-The real-world value of syllogisms appears in the decisions it actually improves.
+The real-world value of syllogisms shows up in the decisions it actually changes.

-The section works by contrast: Example 1: Legal Reasoning as a test case, Example 2: Medical Diagnosis as a test case, and Example 3: Business Strategy as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Example 1: Legal Reasoning as a test case, Example 2: Medical Diagnosis as a test case, and Example 3: Business Strategy as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Example 1: Legal Reasoning distinct from Example 2: Medical Diagnosis.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Example 1: Legal Reasoning distinct from Example 2: Medical Diagnosis.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 In legal arguments, lawyers often use syllogistic reasoning to link evidence to legal statutes in order to establish the culpability or innocence of parties involved.